jbadavis/bpga/README.md

 cross = "weighted"
 ```

-"random" chooses a random cutting plane whereas for "weighted" this is determined by the fitness.
+The weighted plane is determined by fitness of the two clusters selected for crossover.

 ### Mutation

-Available mutation methods:
+The available mutation methods available are:

 ```
 #!shell